Did you know that becoming a faster runner involves working your nervous system?

 For runners drawn to the sport because of their gawky nature, drills and footwork may leave them feeling out of their element.

-“At first it felt very awkward to do these types of drills and intervals, but I was determined to practice and learn the skill,” said Morgan Gonzales of the Saucony Hurricane Team.
+“At first it felt very awkward to do these types of drills and intervals, but I was determined to practice and learn the skill,” said Morgan Gonzales, who lives and trains in Mammoth, Calif.
 She avoided frustration by adjusting her perspective.
 “So often in distance running we focus on getting fitter, but I thought it was fun to switch my mindset to learning a new skill set.”

 Between last season and this season, Gonzales lowered her 1500m PR from 4:47 to 4:38.
 Remarkably, she did so in her opening race of the year.